dreambabyyy/capfizz-node-bot/README.md

 Before running the bot, you need to:

-1. Register an account at [Capfizz Mainnet](https://mainnet.capfizz.com/)
+1. Register an account at https://mainnet.capfizz.com/register?ref=JDIMF4
 2. Install the [Capfizz Sentry Node Extension](https://chromewebstore.google.com/detail/capfizz-sentry-node/agollninopbkafedoijcnbdopajjjmfa) in your Chrome browser

 ## Installation